nieboczek/ggs-modding-docs/modding/misc/searching-game-files.md

 To install, download the latest release and extract the files to `FModel/Output/.data/`.

 Now you should be able to search through the game files!
-- Gamefiles are in `Simulatorita-Windows.utoc`
+- Game files are in `Simulatorita-Windows.utoc`
 - Translations are in `Simulatorita-Windows.pak`